jcalpickard/jcalpickard.github.io/_compost/reverse-salients.md

 Example: The cost and capacity of batteries has been a persistent reverse salient in the development and popularisation of EVs, slowing their adoption.

+Example: Lack of interoperability or standardisation in smart home and IoT products; integrating the ecosystem becomes more important than product innovation.

-Systemic bottlenecks!
+Systemic chokepoints or bottlenecks!
 Unevenness, jaggedness.

-Act as focusing devices, attracting resources and efforts to resolve the bottlenecks (relocated from elsewhere?).
+Reverse salients act as focusing devices, attracting resources and efforts to resolve the bottlenecks (relocated from elsewhere?).

 Can be about the technical or the social-organisational dimensions of the system.